 person and two which have a variable called

 place.
 The notation for text injection is simply

 Figure 1.
 Example text items with injection variables

 In the variable manager (Figure 2), we have created some variables with values to inject into their corresponding text items, for example, a text item containing

 $(place) will be randomly allocated a value from the

 place variable.
-For example, when composed, the text item and variable together will produce:
+For example, when composed, the text item and variable together might produce:

 It's busy and crowded in the town of Kimpy.
 I call it ...